tardate/LittleArduinoProjects/Electronics101/DigitalLogic/SyncJKCounter/README.md

 # #320 DigitalLogic/SyncJKCounter

-An synchronous 8-bit counter built with JK Flip-Flops.
+A synchronous 8-bit counter built with JK Flip-Flops.

 Here's a quick video of the circuit in action: